osrf-migration/robocup3ds-wiki/Effectors.md

 4. ### Beam
 **(beam <x> <y> <rot>)**
 This beams the agent to a particular location on the field.
 XY coordinates are specified with <x> and <y>, while <rot> specifies the orientation of the agent when beamed.
 The Z coordinates are fixed height unique to the body type of the agent.

+5. ### Body Type
+**(scene <bodytypename>)**
+This specifies the body type of the agent that will be created later with the Init effector.
+The <bodytypename> must match one of the supported body types.